 - (A) Front Deep-to-Two.
-On the "OK" command, the skier shall be pulled feet first up-to-speed according to his instructions with his body facing upwards.
+On the "OK" command, the skier shall be pulled feet first, with their body facing upwards, up-to-the skier's requested speed.
 The skier shall then place both feet onto the water and raise himself to forward BSP. - (B) Front Deep-to-One.
-On the "OK" command, the skier shall be pulled feet first up-to-speed according to his instructions with his body facing upwards.
+On the "OK" command, the skier shall be pulled feet first up-to-speed according to their instructions with their body facing upwards.
 The skier shall then place one foot onto the water and raise himself to forward to One-Foot BSP.
 The lifted foot shall not support weight of the skier before One-Foot BSP has been recognized.
-If the skier fails to satisfy 601(E) before One-Foot BSP has been recognized the start shall be downgraded to a front deep-to-two provided it meets the requirements of 604(A). - (C) Back Deep-to-Two.
-On the "OK" command, the skier shall be pulled feet first up-to-speed according to his instructions with his body facing downwards and the handle held behind his back.
+If the skier fails to satisfy 601(D) before One-Foot BSP has been recognized the start shall be downgraded to a front deep-to-two provided it meets the requirements of 604(A). - (C) Back Deep-to-Two.
+On the "OK" command, the skier shall be pulled feet first up-to-speed according to their instructions with their body facing downwards and the handle held behind their back.
 The skier shall then place both feet onto the water and raise himself to backward BSP. - (D) Back Deep-to-One.
-On the "OK" command, the skier shall be pulled feet first up-to-speed according to his instructions with his body facing downwards and the handle held behind his back.
+On the "OK" command, the skier shall be pulled feet first up-to-speed according to their instructions with their body facing downwards and the handle held behind their back.
 The skier shall then place one foot onto the water and raise himself to backward One-Foot BSP.
-If the skier fails to satisfy 601(D) before One-Foot BSP has been recognized the start shall be downgraded to a back deep-to-two provided it meets the requirements of 604(C).

-- E) Front Tumble-to-Two.
-On the "OK" command, the skier shall be pulled headfirst with his legs trailing behind him up-to-speed according to his instructions.
-The skier may come out of the water on either his stomach or back.
-While on his back, the skier shall then swing his legs round from the trailing position to the forward position and raise himself to forward Two-Foot BSP.
+If the skier fails to satisfy 601(D) before One-Foot BSP has been recognized the start shall be downgraded to a back deep-to-two provided it meets the requirements of 604(C). - (E) Front Tumble-to-Two.
+On the "OK" command, the skier shall be pulled headfirst with their legs trailing behind him up-to-speed according to their instructions.
+The skier may come out of the water on either their stomach or back.
+While on the skier's back, the skier shall then swing their legs round from the trailing position to the forward position and raise himself to forward Two-Foot BSP.
 During the rotation the skier may hesitate, pause, overshoot, or reverse direction. - (F) Front Tumble-to-One.
-On the "OK" command, the skier shall be pulled headfirst with his legs trailing behind him up-to-speed according to his instructions.
-The skier may come out of the water on either his stomach or back.
-While on his back, the skier shall then swing his legs round from the trailing position to the forward position and then place one foot onto the water and raise himself to forward One-Foot BSP.
+On the "OK" command, the skier shall be pulled headfirst with their legs trailing behind him up-tospeed according to their instructions.
+The skier may come out of the water on either their stomach or back.
+While on the skier's back, the skier shall then swing their legs round from the trailing position to the forward position and then place one foot onto the water and raise himself to forward One-Foot BSP.

 During the rotation the skier may hesitate, pause, overshoot, or reverse direction.
-If the skier fails to satisfy 601(E) before One-Foot BSP has been recognized the start shall be downgraded to a front tumble-to-two provided it meets the requirements of 604(E).
+If the skier fails to satisfy 601(D) before One-Foot BSP has been recognized the start shall be downgraded to a front tumble-to-two provided it meets the requirements of 604(E).